-Have you ever walked into a store and seen a shopping cart standing in the middle of an aisle, full of stuff but no one around to claim the products?
-The scene makes it look like the person had every intention of buying something, but at some point, changed their mind and went on with their lives.
+Before we answer that, picture walking into a store and seeing a shopping cart in the middle of an aisle, full of products but with no one around to claim them.
+The scene suggests a customer had every intention of buying something but at some point changed their mind and went on with their life.

-The customer adds an item to their cart, gets you as a marketplace owner all excited about the purchase you think they’re about to make, and then never goes through the checkout process.
-They leave their cart and their products behind, leaving you without a sale.
+The customer adds an item to their cart, getting you as a marketplace owner excited about the purchase you think they’re about to make.
+Unfortunately, they never go through the checkout process, leaving their cart and their products behind and you you without a sale.

-There’s no profit in having items inside someone’s cart.
-That’s the problem.
-The only way to solve the problem is to figure out how you can reduce abandoned carts in your marketplace.
+You can’t profit from items that linger in someone’s cart – that’s the problem.
+And the only way to solve said problem is to figure out how you can reduce abandoned carts in your marketplace.

 And that’s what we’re about to teach you to do.

 The idea of shopping cart abandonment is pretty simple.
-It happens when someone visits an online store, adds items to their shopping cart, and never purchases the products.
+It happens when someone visits an online store, adds items to their shopping cart, but never completes their purchases.

 You can calculate the metric with a pretty simple formula:

 Take the total number of purchases divided by the number of carts created.
-Subtract that number by 1 before multiplying it by 100.
-Then, you’ve got your shopping cart abandonment rate.
+Subtract this number from 1 before multiplying the result by 100.
+This figure represents your shopping cart abandonment rate.

 Need a concrete example?
 You got it!

 Let’s say you have 60 purchases out of 200 carts created.
-You do 60 divided by 200 to get .30.
-You subtract that from 1 to get .7 and multiply by 100 to arrive at the final percentage: 70%.
+You divide 60 by 200 to get 0.30.
+Then, you subtract this number from 1 to get 0.7.
+Lastly, you multiply this figure by 100 to arrive at the final percentage: 70%.

 That means only 30% of the carts created turn into purchases, which is actually pretty standard.
 According to the Baymard Institute, the average cart abandonment rate is 69.82%.

-Online retailers and marketplace owners obviously don’t want this to happen, but they can use their shopping cart abandonment rate to get insights into other aspects of their business, like
+Obviously, online retailers and marketplace owners don’t want this to happen.
+Nevertheless, they can use their shopping cart abandonment rate to get insights into other aspects of their business, like:

 - Customer experience